Lexington Avenue/59th Street station: Station layout

+There is a free out-of-system transfer to the 63rd Street lines (serving F and Q trains, as well as rush-hour N and R trains).
+The transfer requires exiting the station, walking to the Lexington Avenue–63rd Street station, and entering that station using MetroCard or OMNY.
+This transfer was first offered in 1998.
+As of 2020, it was one of a few such transfers in the system.

 Artwork

-The mezzanine between the IRT express platforms and the BMT platform has a large-scale mosaic mural entitled Blooming (1996), by Elizabeth Murray.
-It covers all four walls of the mezzanine area.
-It takes its name from the nearby Bloomingdale's department store.
+The mezzanine between the IRT express platforms and the BMT platform has a large-scale mosaic mural entitled Blooming (1996), created by Elizabeth Murray as part of the MTA Arts & Design program.
+It covers all four walls of the mezzanine area and takes its name from the nearby Bloomingdale's department store.
 The mosaic features larger versions of the coffee cups and slippers found on the platform walls, with the text: "In dreams begin responsibilities" and "Conduct your blooming in the noise and whip of the whirlwind".
 The text floats from the coffee cups and are excerpted from poetry by Delmore Schwartz and Gwendolyn Brooks.
 Additional, mini shoe mosaics can be found on the IRT express platforms.

-This is one of two murals Murray made for MTA Arts & Design; the other, Stream, can be found at Court Square/23rd Street.
+In creating Blooming, Murray said she "had this vision of people getting up really early, half in a dream state, putting on their clothes, drinking a cup of coffee and getting on the subway to go to work".
+This is one of two murals Murray made for MTA Arts & Design; the other, Stream, is at Court Square/23rd Street.

 Entrances and exits

 The complex has a total of 11 staircase entrances.
 There are staircases to the Broadway Line platform and that are signed for the northbound Lexington Avenue Line platform at the eastern corners of 60th Street and Lexington Avenue, and staircases to the Broadway Line platform and that are signed for the southbound Lexington Avenue Line platform at the western corners of 60th Street and Lexington Avenue.
 Staircases from the southbound Lexington Avenue Line platform lead to the southwestern and northwestern corners of Lexington Avenue and 59th Street, while there are two exits to the southeastern corner of that intersection from the northbound platform, with one leading directly to the street, and one located in a passageway to Bloomingdale's.
 The station also has staircases to all four corners of Third Avenue and 60th Street, leading to a mezzanine with escalators for the Broadway Line platform.